stephankaag/omniauth-atproto/README.md

 ## Usage

-You can cnfigure it :
+You can configure it :
 ```ruby
 Rails.application.config.middleware.use OmniAuth::Builder do
   provider(:atproto,